The Large Black Pig

 THE BRITISH PIG ASSOCIATION (BPA) AND PEDIGREE REGISTRATIONS.
 The herdbook for the Large Black breed is held by the BPA.
 For a pig to be entered in the herdbook, the litter from which it comes has to be identified to a specific numbering system and the litter birth notified to the BPA before the pigs reach 10 weeks of age or are mixed with other pigs.
 A birth notified pig then becomes eligible for pedigree registration in the herdbook.
 In order to conserve this important breed, pedigree status is vital.

 HERDSIZE.
 Most of the Large Black herds in the United Kingdom are small with many breeders keeping their pigs outside.
 Each year the Large Black pedigree national herd is surveyed to monitor the state of its bloodlines.
-This survey, conducted on behalf of the BPA, provides information to the Rare Breeds Survival Trust for publication in its quarterly newsletter, The Ark.
+This survey, conducted by the BPA, provides information to the club and breeders for conservation planning purposes as well as government bodies

 Pig Health Improvement Project

 Biosecurity For Smallholders

 Download the AHDB 'New Pig Keepers Guide now